iamtushara/Machine-Learning-Reference/4. Model Selection & Boosting/README.md

 This section will introduce you to concepts like Grid Search and k-Fold Cross Validation.
 These are techniques to improve the performance of the model we already built.

 **Grid Search** is used to choose amongst a list of potential values, the best combination as the hyper-parameter settings.
+This technique albeit brute, is an efficient way of finding the best set of hyper-parameters for enhancing the performance of the model we just made.

 **k-Fold Cross Validation** is a better technique than a confusion matrix to evaluate the performance of a classification model.
+It divides the dataset into 'k' folds and makes 'k' models, each model making use of different (k-1) chunks of data for training and one chunk for testing.
+At the end, the mean of all the accuracies of the k models is calculated.
+This is a good technique to evaluate the actual performance of a model.